klaftertief/email_newsletters/readme.md

 The Email Newsletters extension provides a news field type called _Email Newsletter_.
 This field has lots of configuration options like SMTP connection, newsletter content and recipient pages.
 Any content needed to send emails (HTML, pure text and recipient information) will be loaded using pages of your website, i.e. Symphony pages.
 Once you have set up those pages and managed the field's configuration (which is explained in detail below), you have won.

-If you add the field to a section, you will find the field's publish panel on the entry edit page, featuring sender selection (if more than one sender is configured), checkboxes for recipient groups (if more than one recipient group is configured), content preview links and the send button.
+Once you added the field to a section and configured it, you will find the field's publish panel on the entry edit page, featuring sender selection (if more than one sender is configured), checkboxes for recipient groups (if more than one recipient group is configured), content (preview) links and the send button.
 Upon sending, the panel will be reloaded every few seconds and it will show the processing status.

 Sending an email newsletter invokes background processes (using the PHP CLI SAPI - see below).
 The background mailer engine will load the following using cURL: